 From entering the longboat, it was all about taking in the surrounds, as the boat moved smoothly and at a steady pace by the local village, out past the mangroves and into Phang Nga Bay where several islands and islets were waiting spectacularly to be seen.

-Canoeing amongst the Mangroves
+Go Canoeing through the shady Mangroves

 What an experience to canoe amongst the mangroves as you take the day trip to another level, to think the day has only just began.